 - In general, the degree of damage following irritant exposure depends on the potency of the irritant, the duration of application, the frequency of exposure, occlusion, temperature, anatomical site, and individual susceptibility.

 - Where there is repeated exposure, previous damage may render the skin more susceptible to damage from the next exposure.
 However, hardening may also occur.

-- Because contact irritant dermatitis is dose dependent, it tends to be restricted to the site of primary contact, which is usually the hands.
+- Because contact irritant dermatitis is dose-dependent, it tends to be restricted to the site of primary contact, which is usually the hands.
 A reduction in the cumulative exposure to irritants lessens the risk of dermatitis.
-Conversely, occlusion of the irritating chemical(s) or particulates by gloves, jewellery (such as wedding rings), or wristwatch can aggravate the dermatitis.
+Conversely, occlusion of the irritating chemical(s) or particulates by gloves, jewellery (such as wedding rings), or wristwatch can aggravate dermatitis.

-- The dermatitis may be dry, flaking, and fissuring; or red, swollen, blistering, weeping, and eroded.
+- Dermatitis may be dry, flaking, and fissuring; or red, swollen, blistering, weeping, and eroded.